jhucsf/fall2020/resources/exam1review.md

   </li>
   <li>

-  In AT&T syntax, what is the order of arguments for these functions, and where are the results stored?
+  In AT&T syntax, what is the order of arguments for these instructions, and where are the results stored?

   <ul>
   <li><code>addq %r9, %r10</code></li>